alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 $CTA

-##Processed foods
+##Processed food and drinks
 {:processed-foods}

-Within the [EU](https://www.gov.uk/eu-eea) you don't need a licence or follow special rules to move processed foods.
+Within the [EU](https://www.gov.uk/eu-eea) you don't need a licence or follow special rules to move processed foods or drinks.

 Outside the EU, check with the country you're exporting to.
 They'll tell you if you need a 'certificate of free sale'.
 If your food or drink contains animal products, also check if you need an [export health certificate](#meat-dairy-animal-products-outside-EU) (this is only required in special cases).